About a year and a half ago, Merchant Data Systems Inc. started a college internship program in an attempt to attract younger workers to the firm.

 “As a whole, we’re a bunch of older dinosaurs” because of the way we’re used to doing business, says Steve Eazell, vice president of sales and marketing at Secure Payment Systems, a processor in San Diego.
 “If you continue to embrace the same old-same old, eventually it’s going to kill you.”

 One way progressive ISOs are trying to attract younger talent is through the “cool factor.”
 They are taking a page from Silicon Valley’s book and attempting to offer more open, interactive and creative work spaces, as opposed to a stuffy office environment.
 They are also offering remote work environments and non-traditional hours.
 Free food, entertainment and fun team-building exercises are also often included in the mix.

 “If you want to attract younger talent and you’ve got a bank environment working nine-to-five hours, good luck,” says Vantiv’s O’Connor.

 Changing the pay landscape is another way ISOs are trying to attract young sales talent.
 Mike Fox, vice president of sales at Group ISO Merchant Services in Newport Beach, Calif., helped start the company’s internal sales force about seven years ago.
 It’s more expensive to run than the firm’s commission-only sales force because of the cost of training and paying W-2 employees a salary, commissions and bonus.
 But it brings in new blood, which is one of the ISO’s goals.
-The average age for this group is 24, Fox says.
+The average age for this group is 24, compared with low-to-40s for the company’s external agents, Fox says.